Regulation and Supervision

 Governance

-BEE4’s Self-Regulation department operates autonomously and independently from the company’s management, reporting directly to the Self-Regulation Council and BEE4’s Board of Directors.
+BEE4’s Self-Regulation area, which operates autonomously and independently from the company’s management, reports directly to the Self-Regulation Board and to BEE4’s Board of Directors.

-The Self-Regulation Council, in turn, is responsible for overseeing the execution of the Self-Regulation department’s work plan and adjudicating administrative processes.
+The Self-Regulation Board is responsible for overseeing the execution of the Self-Regulation area’s work plan and for adjudicating administrative proceedings.

-Self-Regulation must provide information requested by the CVM or other authorities whenever required.
+The Self-Regulation area must provide information requested by the CVM or other authorities whenever required.

-BEE4 also offers an anonymous whistleblowing channel, accessible via this link, with all reports being received and handled by the Self-Regulation department.
+BEE4 also maintains an anonymous whistleblowing channel, accessible through this link, which is received and handled by the Self-Regulation area.

 Compliance